wesbiggs/ideas/did-link.md

 _Can the existing IPNS Record format be leveraged?_ (cf. [https://specs.ipfs.tech/ipns/ipns-record/#record-fields](https://specs.ipfs.tech/ipns/ipns-record/#record-fields))

 Possibly.
 The "Sequence" field would either be ignored (and the nonce value would become a data extension within the extensible data field), or the "Sequence" field could be used for the nonce value.
 Serializing this way would be more space efficient (but less human readable) than JSON.
 I intentionally did not use this in the example to avoid confusion with IPNS DHT/PubSub routing records.
 (That is, we could leverage the compact data serialization format, but it would not be used in the same way.)

+## Document history

+### draft-20240210 (update 1)

+Added `proof` object to DID `service` definition to link control of DID document to control of DIDLink file, and corresponding verification steps to the algorithm.

+Removed obsolete note about DID controllers not needing to match.